Comparison

 Action-oriented marketers.
 If your primary goal is to find out what's wrong and fix it, Metricus is built for that workflow.
 Every report includes source URLs showing which web pages are shaping AI's answers about your brand, plus a prioritized action plan telling you what to fix first.
 You're not paying for a dashboard to stare at — you're paying for a diagnostic that tells you what to do.
 The difference between monitoring and diagnosing is the difference between knowing your AI visibility score and knowing how to change it.

 Quarterly or semi-annual auditors.
 Many businesses don't need AI visibility data every day.
 They need it when they're planning a content refresh, prepping for a board meeting, or evaluating the impact of a rebrand.
 For these teams, paying $300/month between audits is pure waste.
-A pay-per-report model aligns cost with need: audit when you're ready to act, skip the months when you're executing.
+A one-time Snapshot aligns cost with need: audit when you're ready to act, skip the months when you're executing.
 If you want a quick preview, try our free AI visibility check before committing to any paid tool.

 Sources: Scrunch AI pricing and features verified from vendor website, March 2026.
 Metricus report methodology and pricing at metricusapp.com/methodology.
 For a broader comparison of AI visibility tools, see our buyer's guide to AI visibility tools in 2026.